NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     thresholds are set.

 --use-approx-camera-models
     Use approximate camera models for speed.
+Only with ISIS .cub cameras.

 --use-rpc-approximation
     Use RPC approximations for the camera models instead of approximate